brverbru/Testdoc/README.md

 >![Dataset page](http://i.imgur.com/QHDgkNF.png?1)

-Selecting a dataset will direct you to its contents and structure.
+Selecting a dataset will direct you to its **contents and structure**.
 Each column displayed is a field, and each row represents one record.
 The charts at the top of each column show the distribution of the data contained in the field.

-The search function enables you to quickly find specific values.
+The **search function** enables you to quickly find specific values.

-You can change the data type by selecting the data icon displayed to the left of each field name.
+You can **change the data type** by selecting the data icon displayed to the left of each field name.

-You can edit the hierarchy, calculate a derived column or delete the row by selecting the options icon at the right of each data distribution display.
+You can **edit the hierarchy**, calculate a **derived column** or **delete** the row by selecting the options icon at the right of each data distribution display.

 Furthermore, you can navigate to the dataset detail page, manage datasets links or share the dataset by clicking the respective links in the top right of the screen.